Celebrating over 55 Years of Credentialing Technologists

 No. Any licensed physician (M.D. or D.O.) may serve as Medical Director and the clinical EEGs must be interpreted by licensed physicians.

-How many records to we have to submit for review?
+How many records do we have to submit for review?

-Five, 3 of which the applicant labs selected, and 2 of which are randomly selected by ABRET.
+Five for original accreditation applications; 3 of which the applicant lab selects, and 2 of which are randomly selected by ABRET.
+For accreditation renewals, 3 recordings are required, the dates of 2 are randomly selected by ABRET.

 How many copies of our selected Policies and Procedures do we need to submit?

 You may upload your files to ShareFile.
-A link may be obtained from ABRET.
+A link may be obtained from ABRET (contact anna@abret.org).

-If you are sending your policies on CD or USB drive, please send two.
+If you are sending your policies on CD or USB drive, please send two copies.

 Should we submit our entire Policy and Procedure Manual?

 No, just the limited sections specified on the application.
-The LAB of ABRET reviewers (and the US Postal Service) should not be burdened with extraneous materials.
+The LAB of ABRET reviewers should not be burdened with extraneous materials.

 We sometimes do unattended EEG monitoring the ICU.
 May we submit a portion for lab accreditation?